sloria/TextBlob/docs/index.rst

 - Word inflection (pluralization and singularization) and lemmatization
 - Spelling correction
 - JSON serialization
-- Easily swap models, or create your own
+- Add new models or languages through extensions

 Get it now
 ----------